Convert Figma logo to code with AI

 About Toolkit

-• Backend API - src/backend this follows a similar structure to the Cohere Chat API but also include customizable elements:
+• Backend API - in src/backend this follows a similar structure to the Cohere Chat API but also include customizable elements:

 • Model - you can customize with which provider you access Cohere's Command models.
 By default included in the toolkit is Cohere's Platform, Sagemaker, Azure, Bedrock, HuggingFace, local models.
 More details here.